Capsule Vision 2024 Challenge: Multi-Class Abnormality Classification for Video Capsule Endoscopy: Datasets

 A standard pipeline was followed to develop the training and validation dataset for this challenge (see Fig.~\ref{fig:pipeline}).
 At first, all the publicly available datasets in VCE research were searched and collected.
 The datasets found were kvasir-capsule \cite{smedsrud2021kvasir}, SEE-AI project \cite{yokote2024small}, EndoSLAM \cite{ozyoruk2021endoslam}, annotated bleeding dataset \cite{deeba2016automated}, rhodes island \cite{charoen2022rhode}, WCEBleedGen \cite{hub2024auto}, AutoWCEBleedGen-Test~\cite{hub2024auto}, AI-KODA~\cite{handa2024comprehensive}, KID \cite{koulaouzidis2017kid}, and red lesion endoscopy \cite{leenhardt2020cad}.

-EndoSLAM, AI-KODA, and rhode island dataset were not considered as they do not contain abnormalities and focus on virtual capsule reconstruction, cleanliness assessment, and organ classification respectively.
+EndoSLAM, AI-KODA, and rhode island datasets were not considered as they do not contain abnormalities and focus on virtual capsule reconstruction, cleanliness assessment, and organ classification, respectively.
 Annotated bleeding dataset and red lesion endoscopy dataset were not considered as they only contain red lesions.
 WCEBleedGen was not considered as it contains frames from KID, kvasir-capsule, annotated bleeding dataset and only focuses on bleeding classification, detection, and segmentation.
 AutoWCEBleedGen-Test has been developed by the co-authors of this challenge and hence was considered as a part of the test dataset.
-All the frames have been anonymized and renamed.
+All the frames were anonymized and renamed.

-Finally, the KID, kvasir-capsule, and SEE-AI project were considered.
-Then the VCE frames and their abnormalities in each of these datasets were downloaded, and extracted based on the inclusion and exclusion criteria.
+Finally, the KID, kvasir-capsule, and SEE-AI projects were considered.
+Then the VCE frames and their abnormalities in each of these datasets were downloaded and extracted based on the inclusion and exclusion criteria.

 \begin{itemize} \item Inclusion criteria: \begin{itemize} \item VCE frames with one abnormality in each frame. \item Normal VCE frames. \end{itemize} \item Exclusion criteria: \begin{itemize} \item VCE frames with multiple abnormalities and duplicates. \end{itemize} \end{itemize}